aalmodovares/federated_tedvae/README.md

 ## EXTRA RESOURCES

+Code is prepared to do an ablation study of the federated modules in the whole TEDVAE model.
+Comparison methods: FedCI [2] and CausalRFF [3] are not included in this GitHUB.

 If you need code to run FedCI or CausalRFF for comparison, or if you find it difficult to find more datasets on causal inference (ACIC2016, TWINS, JOBS) do not hesitate to contact me:

 alejandro.almodovar@upm.es